-Discount rate 3.50% in 2019 and 3.87% in 2018 based on the yield for 20-year municipal bonds on the measurement date (Bond Buyers' index) Pay increases 3.00% (the inflation component of pay increases used to determine the EAN actuarial liability and service cost of the OPEB plan) Mortality RP 2000 Mortality with cohort mortality projection scale AA in 2017; PubG-2010 for non-public safety and PubS-2010 for police and fire beginning in 2018 Retirement rates OkMRF 2017 experience study Turnover OkMRF 2017 experience study Healthcare cost trend Plan year dependent rates graded from 6.02% in 2019 and 6.05% in 2018 to 4.87% in 2060.
+Discount rate 2.21% in 2020 and 3.50% in 2019 based on the yield for 20-year municipal bonds on the measurement date (Bond Buyers' index) Pay increases 3.00% (the inflation component of pay increases used to determine the EAN actuarial liability and service cost of the OPEB plan) Mortality RP 2000 Mortality with cohort mortality projection scale AA in 2017; PubG-2010 for non-public safety and PubS-2010 for police and fire beginning in 2018 Retirement rates OkMRF 2017 experience study Turnover OkMRF 2017 experience study Healthcare cost trend Plan year dependent rates graded from 5.99% in 2020 and 6.02% in 2019 to 4.87% in 2060.
 The same trend is applied to retiree contributions.
 Healthcare trend was developed using the Society of Actuaries Getzen healthcare economics model.
 Participation 50% of currently covered employees are assumed to elect retiree medical coverage if they meet eligibility requirements (50% for police and firefighters).
 The acceptance rate for spouses of covered retirees is assumed to be 50%.
-The acceptance rate for life insurance is assumed to be 62% in 2019 and 31% in 2018.
+The acceptance rate for life insurance is assumed to be 62% in 2020 and 2019.
 Actuarial cost method Entry Age Normal Cost method application Level percentage of pay Asset valuation method Market value

 The discount rate used to value benefits was the municipal bond yield on the measurement date as specified by GASB Statement 75.
+Over the twelve-month measurement period ending June 30, 2020, the 20-year bond rates decreased from 3.50% to 2.21%.
 Over the twelve-month measurement period ending June 30, 2019, the 20-year bond rates decreased from 3.87% to 3.50%.
-Over the twelve-month measurement period ending June 30, 2018, the 20-year bond rates increased from 3.58% to 3.87%.